 Are you wondering if you meet the criteria for an FHA loan in Pennsylvania?
 Here is a breakdown of what prospective homebuyers should be prepared for before they apply with lenders:

 Debt-to-income ratio is a huge consideration for lenders who want to ensure that you won’t default on your monthly payments.
 This number tallies up your gross income compared to the amount of debt you have each month.
-That debt should include auto loans, student loans, credit card bills, and, of course, your brand-new mortgage.
+That debt should include auto loans, student loans, credit card bills, and, of course, your brand-new Pennsylvania mortgage loan.

 If your debt surpasses this 50 percent mark, you may need to pay down some debt or purchase a less expensive home.